Silver Coating or Aluminum Asphalt Paint Sealant on Rubber Roofs

 Watch this video about “Silver Coating” or Aluminum Asphalt paint.
 The video explains what the coating is for and how to determine what type of roof you have.

-Rock used to protect roof against Ultraviolet Rays
+Rock instead of Silver Paint used to protect roof against Ultraviolet Rays

-The old conventional way of protecting an asphalt roof against ultraviolets rays was to add a layer of stone.
-This was the best type protection at the time instead of aluminum asphalt paint.
+The old conventional way of protecting an asphalt roof against ultraviolet rays was to add a layer of stone.
+This was the best type of protection at the time instead of aluminum asphalt paint.
 But there was the added cost of bringing the stone up and also the added weight.

 - added cost hauling and spreading the stone